-The roof-mounted Solar Charge Panel uses the sun to help keep your house batteries charged.
-A Solar Charge Controller is located near the monitor panel or in an exterior compartment (depending on model) to show you when the Solar Charge Panel is actively charging the house batteries.
+The roof-mounted Solar Charge Panel uses the sun to help keep your house battery charged.
+A Solar Charge Controller (located inside an overhead cabinet) shows you when the Solar Charge Panel is actively charging the house battery.
+The Pure system needs to be activated for the solar system to charge.

-The solar charging system installed in your coach has a maximum input rating of 510 Watts.
+The solar charging system installed in your motorhome has a maximum input rating of 500 Watts.
 Every solar panel connected to the system needs to be accounted for, this includes all roof mounted panels and the ground level single solar port.